Krishanu-007/Basics-of-Arduino-Code/README.md

 1. Upload the code to your Arduino board using the Arduino IDE.
 2. Power up the Arduino board.
 3. Open the Arduino IDE Serial Monitor to observe the distance measurements.

+## ur_optimised
+### Ultrasonic Sensor Distance Measurement with NewPing Library

+This Arduino program uses the `NewPing` library to measure distance using an ultrasonic sensor and prints the results to the Serial Monitor.
+The `NewPing` library simplifies distance measurements by providing convenient functions.

+### Library Usage

+This project utilizes the `NewPing` library, which offers functions such as `ping_cm()`, `ping_in()`, and `ping_median(i)` to simplify distance measurements with an ultrasonic sensor.

+### Setup

+1. Connect the ultrasonic sensor to the trigger (`trig`) and echo (`echo`) pins.
+2. Ensure the Arduino board is properly powered.

+### Usage

+1. Upload the code to your Arduino board using the Arduino IDE.
+2. Power up the Arduino board.
+3. Open the Arduino IDE Serial Monitor to observe the distance measurements and the time taken for each ping.